Maxiviper117/ciphered-backup/README.md

 ## Disclaimer

 This tool is provided as-is.
 The author is not responsible for any misuse or unintended consequences of its use.
 Always follow best practices for securing sensitive information.

----

-Feel free to adjust the wording or sections as needed for your repository!